hagai-lvi/yelp-api-exploration/report-exploring-yelp-api.md

 ![](report-exploring-yelp-api_files/figure-html/unnamed-chunk-14-1.png)

 This is a Heat map that shows the central area.
-We can clearly see that indeed there is a central area in which most of the restaurants grouped, as the histogram shows
+We can clearly see that indeed there is a central area in which most of the restaurants grouped, as the histogram shows.

 ----

 ## Summary, conclusions and recomendations
 ### Summary
-In this excersice we have experienced with accessing a web api from R, gathering and cleaning data, and inferring some basic insights about the data.
+In this assignment we have experienced with accessing a web API from R, gathering and cleaning data, and inferring some basic insights about the data.
 We have also visualized basic data on a map (including locations and a heatmap).